George D. Zamka: Military career

 Zamka graduated with a Bachelor of Science degree in mathematics from the United States Naval Academy in 1984.
 He was then commissioned as a second lieutenant in the United States Marine Corps.
 He received A-6E Intruder training at Naval Air Station Whidbey Island, Washington in 1985–1987.
 He was assigned to VMA(AW)-242 at Marine Corps Air Station El Toro, California.
 In addition to flight safety and administration, he was a squadron weapons and tactics instructor.
 In 1990, he trained as an F/A-18D Hornet pilot and was then assigned to VMFA(AW)-121.
 Zamka flew 66 combat missions during Operation Desert Storm.
 In 1993, he was assigned to the 1st Battalion, 5th Marines at Marine Corps Base Camp Pendleton, California as a forward air controller.
 In December 1994, he graduated from the U.S. Air Force Test Pilot School, following which, he served as an F/A-18 Hornet test pilot and operations officer.

 In 1997, he earned a Masters of Science degree in engineering management from the Florida Institute of Technology.
 In 1998, he returned to VMFA(AW)-121 and deployed to MCAS Iwakuni, Japan.

 In August 2010, Zamka retired from the Marine Corps after almost 30 years of distinguished service.
 As of May 2018 he is chairman of the board of the National Association of Spaceports.

 NASA career

 In June 1998, Zamka was selected for the NASA astronaut program, and reported for training in August.
 He served as lead for the Shuttle training and procedures division and as supervisor for the astronaut candidate class of 2004.
 Zamka made his first spaceflight as the pilot of mission STS-120, and second as the commander for STS-130.
+In March 2013, Zamka decided to retire from NASA.
+Throughout his NASA career, Zamka flew numerous aircraft; his total number of logged flight hours exceeds 5,000 hours.